DarkWiiPlayer/restia/readme.md

 in `restia.controller.xpcall` as its first argument.

-It wraps openresty functions to access request data and adds functionality to many of them, allowing the user to e. g. easily read and set cookies or access request parameters in a variety of formats.
+It wraps openresty functions to access request data and adds functionality to many of them, allowing the user to e.g. easily read and set cookies or access request parameters in a variety of formats.

 ### Config